 - A CBR Blue Ribbon to use in promotion at book signings and book festivals

-- Digital award stickers for on-line promotion
+- Digital book award stickers for on-line promotion

 - Adhesive book stickers